The Drama Triangle: Part 4

 Part Three covered three simple steps to help you come to calm in-the-moment once you notice you are in drama.
 They are a great way of settling yourself in moments of difficulty.

 This blog covers a way of coming to calm after the event.
 It is, quite simply, about listening.
 But a particular kind of listening.
-The kind of listening that helps to settle our limbic system (or 'drama brain') when we have experienced difficulty.
+The kind of listening that helps to settle our amygdala (or 'drama brain') when we have experienced difficulty.
 Whether we are listening to ourselves or having someone listen to us, our 'drama brain' needs to know that:

 all thoughts and feelings are welcome - the good, the bad and the ugly;